Glycolysis

 \[\label{eq:triose-kinase} Glyceraldehyde + ATP \rightarrow GA3P\]

-There are two inborn errors of fructose metabolism, defects in either Fructokinase or Aldolase B. In the case of individuals with Fructokinase deficiency, this is generally not pathological, since Fructose is not phosphorylated, and therefore is not trapped in cells.
+There are two inborn errors of fructose metabolism, defects in either Fructokinase or Aldolase BThis is a different enzyme from Aldolase A, which is part of glycolysis and shown in reaction __ELEM_140250577090928__..
+In the case of individuals with Fructokinase deficiency, this is generally not pathological, since Fructose is not phosphorylated, and therefore is not trapped in cells.
 Patients with Fructokinase deficiency have very high circulating levels of Fructose in their blood, but are otherwise normal.
-On the other hand, Aldolase B deficiency means that Fructose becomes trapped at the Fructose-1-phosphate step (Cross, Tolan, and Cox 1988).
+On the other hand, Aldolase B deficiency means that Fructose becomes trapped at the Fructose-1-phosphate step (Cross, Tolan, and Cox 1988)If you want to explore mutations in any of the enzymes we discuss in more detail, I suggest going to the website __ELEM_140250576632992__, enter the gene name, scroll down, click on LOF (loss of function) then click on any of the variants to see their incidence in various populations.
+The gene name for Aldolase B for example is __ELEM_140250575177984__..
 This occurs in approximately 1 in 20,000 to 30,000 individuals.
-This intermediary metabolite builds up, wasting ATP and resulting in liver cirrhosis, hypoglycemia and kidney damage.
+This intermediary metabolite builds up, wasting ATP and resulting in liver cirrhosis, hypoglycemia and kidney damageThink about, from a dietary perspective how this disease could be managed..

 Galactose, the other monosaccharide in lactose is taken up in the liver via GLUT2.
 In contrast to Fructose, Galactose enters glycolysis near the early steps of glycolysis and is subject to similar regulatory steps.
-The initial steps of galactolysis are catalyzed by the enzymes galactokinase and GALT or phosphoglucomutase and result in the production of Glucose-6-phosphate:
+The initial steps of galactolysis are catalyzed by the enzymes galactokinase and GALTGalactose-1-phosphate uridylyltransferase, shown in reaction __ELEM_140250577091648__.
+This is __ELEM_140250575196032__ the same thing as Gut-Associated Lymphoid Tissue, which is also abbreviated as GALT and was discussed as it relates to the digestive system. or phosphoglucomutase and result in the production of Glucose-6-phosphate:

 \[Galactose + ATP \rightarrow Gal1P\]